myreadings1/ECE307/README.md

 # ECE307 Digital Systems Design Lab

-This webpage is dedicated for the students of Digital Systems Design Lab class, with the University of Kufa.
+This webpage is dedicated for the students of the ECE307 Digital Systems Design Lab class, with the University of Kufa.

 ### Class Instructors:
 ### Wahhab R. Mousa, Ph.D.